klonyyy/MCUViewer-docs/documentation/FAQ/FAQ.md

 5. **I get "Could not connect to JLink error".**

-   Make sure you have installed the [JLink software pack]("https://www.segger.com/downloads/jlink/).
+   Make sure you have installed the [JLink software pack](https://www.segger.com/downloads/jlink/).

-6. **I get "Update error!
-Please check *.elf file.".**
+6. <b>I get "Update error!
+Please check *.elf file".</b>

    Make sure both *.elf file path and the gdb command are correct (`Acquisition -> Advanced -> GDB command`).
 For default GDB on Windows and MacOS it should be `./gdb`, for system gdb it should be `gdb` (must be added to the path).
 Ubuntu distribution always defaults to system gdb (`gdb`), so please make sure it's installed.